hakloev/l2p-masters-thesis/README.md

 yarn install # Downloads the required npm-packages npm run dev-server # Starts the webpack-dev-server on port 3000
 ```
+---

+**NB:** The application requires [Docker](https://www.docker.com/community-edition) to be installed for one of the following commands (`make pull-docker-images`) to work.
+Additionaly, the code execution in the web-application also requires Docker.

 **Backend**:
 ```bash